 What did you do for graduation/post graduation?

-I did my B.Sc. and M. Tech. in Electrical Engineering from Dayalbagh Educational Institute, Deemed University.
+I did my BSc in Electrical Engineering and MTech in Engineering (Power Systems) from Dayalbagh Educational Institute, Deemed University.
 I cleared UPTU (Uttar Pradesh Technical University), the AIEEE entrance exams for graduation and cleared GATE for my Post Graduation.
 I then completed my PhD (Energy Systems) from IIT Jodhpur.

 What made you choose such an offbeat, unconventional and unique career?